wasimusu/distcache/contributing.md

 Contribution to this project is more than welcome.

 ### New contributors
-The many different ways to contribute:
+The many different ways to contribute.
+See project description for the detailed list of tasks.
+- Implementing any of the TODOs in the [project description](docs/description.md).
+Just nobody else is working on the same thing.
+- Writing sample codes
 - Bug fixes
 - Documentation
 - Finding new ways to fail this project and reporting it so that we can build a robust system.
-- Implementing any of the TODOs in the [project description](description.md).
-Just nobody else is working on the same thing.
-- Writing sample codes
+- Keep things loosely coupled.
+Again, this allows for more testing resulting in robust system.
+- The code style is pycharms' default code style.
+Please do not change it.

 ### Pull Requests
 - Please make sure that the code that you submit is properly tested.